KunJ9123/KunJ9123/README.md

 - 👋 Hi, I’m @KunJ9123
 - 👀 I’m interested in ...
 Web designing
 - 🌱 I’m currently learning ...
-I.T ENgineering
+It Engineering
 - 💞️ I’m looking to collaborate on ...
 Mail , instagram
 - 📫 How to reach me ...
-Mail:- kunjdbhatia9123@gmail.com ,Instagram @kunj._onlyy
+Mail:- kunjdbhatia9123@gmail.com
 - Also i am looking for internships that can help me to learn new things,
 <!---
 KunJ9123/KunJ9123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.